Valkirie/HandheldCompanion/README.md

 A combination of a Windows service and a touch interface optimized GUI to increase your handheld gaming computer experience.
 Features include:
 - Motion control a.k.a. gyro control through a device's inertial measurement unit (IMU, Gyroscope and Accelerometer) or external sensor.
 Settings availible for racing, 1st and 3rd person gaming and emulator support.
-- Quicktools overlay, with easy access to various settings and informatio such as TDP, GPU, Screen Hz, Resolution, Brightness, Volume, Powermode control and battery level.
+- Quicktools overlay, with easy access to various settings and informatio such as TDP, Auto TDP, GPU, Screen Hz, Framelimiter, Resolution, Brightness, Volume, Powermode control and battery level.
 - Virtual controller simulation of [Microsoft Xbox 360 Controller](https://en.wikipedia.org/wiki/Xbox_360_controller) and [Sony DualShock 4 Controller](https://en.wikipedia.org/wiki/DualShock#DualShock_4).
 - Profile settings system, automatic detection of active game and applying of settings.
 - PS Remote Play support with DS4 controller, including motion and touchpad.